Tradable Assets and Accounts

 Bonus Features

-IPO Access: TradeUP clients can buy shares of Initial Public Offerings before they hit the market.
-To see upcoming IPOs, open the mobile app, tap the Portfolio icon at the bottom, then tap the blue More icon in the middle of the page, and finally tap the green IPO button.
+IPO Access: TradeUP clients can buy shares of Initial Public Offerings before they hit the secondary market.
+To see upcoming IPOs, open the mobile app and tap the Portfolio icon at the bottom.
+Then, tap the blue More icon in the middle of the Portfolio page, followed by the green IPO button.

-Extended-hours Trading: You can trade before and after market hours at TradeUP.
-The early session starts at 4:00 am EST, and the post-market session ends at 8:00 pm.
-TradeUP also offers overnight trading for many stocks and ETFs, which trade 24/5.
+Extended-hours Trading: Pre-market and after-hours trading are available.
+The early session begins at 4:00 AM EST, and the post-market session ends at 8:00 PM.
+TradeUP also offers 24/5 overnight trading in many stocks and ETFs.

-Fractional Shares: You can trade stocks and ETFs in dollar amounts with a $5 minimum.
+Fractional Shares: Trades for stocks and ETFs can be placed in whole dollars, with a $5 minimum.

-Individual Retirement Accounts: You can open Roth, Traditional, and Rollover IRAs.
+Individual Retirement Accounts: Roth, Traditional, and Rollover IRAs are available.

-Fully-paid Securities Lending Program: You can earn extra money by lending out your shares.
+Fully-paid Securities Lending Program: TradeUP offers a securities lending program where investors can earn extra income by lending out their equity shares.

 Our Recommendations